scottdware/go-panos/README.md

 pa.RemoveTag("servers", "server-farm", "Production-Device-Group")
 ```

-#### Modifying Groups
+#### Editing Groups

-To modify an address or service group, which includes adding/removing members...you can use the `ModifyGroup()` function, which takes 4 parameters: `objecttype`,
+To edit an address or service group, which includes adding/removing members...you can use the `EditGroup()` function, which takes 4 parameters: `objecttype`,
 `action`, `object` and `group`.
-When modifying a group object on a Panorama device, you must specify the `device-group` to create the object in as the last parameter.
+When editing a group object on a Panorama device, you must specify the `device-group` to create the object in as the last parameter.

 * `objecttype` is one of: "address" or "service"
 * `action` is one of: "add" or "remove"